hipe/tmx/lib/skylab/callback/doc/issues/024-the-new-autoloader-narrative.md

 # the new autoloader narrative :[#024]

+## first and foremost, a caveat:

+this subsystem has specs that offer "fair" to "good" coverage of the functional space of autoloading, but there are known edge cases whose behavior will only be effected by:

+  • running all of the specs universe-wide
+  • and/or running the "doc-test recursive" spec generation universe-wide.

+there are so many different possible topologies and edge-cases involving combinations of stowaways, autovivified branch nodes, core-files and directories with no leaf nodes in them that it may in fact be counter- productive to try to cover them all with dedicated specs (but maybe not).

+running "tmx regret doc-test" ("trd") recursively on the universe takes about two seconds, and can be run from the universe root with something like:

+  tmx-regret doc-test -r -- -f -vvvv

+running doc-test recursive on the whole universe is useful because of the way it is implemented: it just so happens to push autoloading to its limit: unlike "normal" autoloading where you start with a constant and need to load a correct file to resolve the constant, "trd" (tmx-regret doc-test) starts with a filesystem path and attempts to resolve one or more nested const values from that path.

+furthermore it does this sort of operation on a relatively large number of files with a variety of different graph topologies and combinations of features as outlined above.

+because a const name holds more information that a filesystem path name (per our convention), we have to do a fair amount of tricking to make this work, tricking which in turn is exercized to its fullest when all of its target stories are exercized.

+## why autoloading?

+• because cleaner code. the ideal autoloading facility will minimize the amount of load-related code that the businessland code has to concern itself with so that when we are reading businessland code we can read the code itself and not be distracted with loading-related code.

+• because isomorphic simplicity. for some applications it can be useful to define a collection of constants each in their own file that represent business entities (typically something like "actions"). in a hack we call :#isomorphic-inference, we may indicate to the autoloader that certain particular modules leverage this relationship with the filesystem, such that a directory listing from the filsystem can give us hints about the constants that would be defined were we to load these files. it may be convenient to iterate over the "constants" such a "box module" and have it "just work", yielding each const even though the files have not yet been loaded. (this is #the-boxxy-methods behaviorset).

+• because efficiency (for certain use-cases, #experimentally). with
+  #the-boxxy-methods behaviorset, we can infer fuzzily that certain fuzzy sets
+  of constants probably have values associated with them, without even needing to load the files.

+## goals for ths phase of re-working

-• a fresh take on autolading, gleaning from what we've learned of several years (!?) with the old [mh] autoloader stack.
+gleaning from what we've learned of several years (!?) with the old [mh] autoloader stack:

-• the primary impetus being the new design goal universe-wide of all boxxy- like hacks keeping out of a) mutating the module and b) tainting the code with API-specific calls (like "const_fetch").
+• the primary impetus is this new design goal that universide-wide all behavior that might trigger autoloading (whether it be for a #boxxy-like or non-#boxxy-like module) must be :#unobstrusive: we must limit ourselves to the familiar module builtin methods of 'constants', 'const_defined?', 'const_get' (no more 'const_fetch' etc).

-• in short we want to usher-in the death of "const_fetch" universe-wide, and replace it with something functionally the same that is non-invasive.
+• expanding on the above point, we want to usher-in the death of "const_fetch" universe-wide, and replace it with something functionally the same that is non-invasive.

-• the problem was that assumptions were being made across boundaries. no framework should ever assume that a module-ish has been hacked without good reason.
+• the problem was that assumptions were being made across boundaries. no framework should ever assume that a module-ish has been hacked in some particur without absolutely "needing" to do so. and even then still no.

 • hopefully this will have less moving parts and a cleaner implementation.